Common questions for Northern Territory (NT) Government visa nomination and general skilled migration visa nomination.

 Processing times for general skilled migration applications are as follows:

-- offshore applicants approximately six months
+- offshore applicants approximately six to eight months

 - NT student / NT resident applicants approximately one month.

 Please do not send emails asking for updates on our processing times and timeframes for processing specific applications as we are unable respond.

 How do I find out the status of my application?

 Your online application clearly identifies the status of your application.
 Please do not send messages or emails asking for the status of your application as they will not be responded to.
 MigrationNT will contact you or your authorised representative via your online application’s message portal if further information is required and you or your authorised representative will be notified by email when a decision has been made.

 I have submitted my SkillSelect EoI but you haven’t invited me.

 The NT Government does not offer invitations directly from your EoI.
 You must submit an application to MigrationNT for NT Government visa nomination.

 Who can apply for NT Government nomination?